jappeace/jappeaceApplication/content/compiling-haskell-on-windows.md

 After these steps, it worked.
 Now cabal can find git, and therefore download our patched versions.
-Fret not, I'm working on getting these changes into hackage directly.
+Fret not, I'm working on getting these changes into Hackage directly.
-It just takes time to do all the politics involved and give people opportunity to reply to my requests.
+It just takes time to do all the politics involved and give people the opportunity to reply to my requests.
-However even if I'd manage to get the changes upstream, there is a big chance you'd need one native dependency or another anyway, which this setup will give you.
+However, even if I manage to get the changes upstream, there is a big chance you'd need one native dependency or another anyway, which this setup will give you.

-## cabal
+# Cabal
-You need to instruct cabal to use the correct MySQL packages:
+You need to instruct Cabal to use the correct MySQL packages:
 ```
 packages: .